Khushi2405/PersonaGPT/README.md

-# Khushi Gandhi's AI Career Assistant 🤖
+# PersonaGPT 🤖

 An intelligent conversational AI bot that represents my professional profile, built using advanced RAG (Retrieval-Augmented Generation) techniques and modern web technologies.
-The bot answers questions about my career, skills, experience, and personality while automatically collecting interested recruiters' contact information.
+The bot answers questions about my career, skills, experience, and personality, while automatically collecting the contact information of interested recruiters.

+## 🌐 Live Demo

+See it live now!
+[PersonaGPT](https://huggingface.co/spaces/Khushi2405/PersonaGPT)

+> **Note:** The live demo may have limited resources and is intended for demonstration purposes only.

 ## 🌟 Features

-### 🧠 Intelligent Conversation
 - **RAG-powered responses** using semantic search and embeddings
 - **Intent classification** to understand user queries and route to relevant information sections
 - **Behavioral question handling** with STAR format responses (Situation, Task, Action, Result)